scientifichackers/oscilloscope/README.md

 <img src="https://i.imgur.com/8TYCaaK.png" height="300" />

 After the 5 sec pause, the signal range changes drastically, but the graph still retains its coherence!

+(The Y-axis is basically the % of the max value encountered at the time)